 In September 2014, the National Theatre of Scotland hosted two artists from Québec and two from Catalonia to participate in initial discussions and workshops in Glasgow with four Scottish-based artists.
 The participants had a diverse set of skills and backgrounds, working across a range of mediums in addition to each having experience writing for theatre.
 Following this phase, it was decided that the future collaborative project would be lead led by the British and Québécois artists, and companies.

-In August 2015, Scottish artists traveled to Québec, and in December 2015, Québécois artists will come to Scotland to continue to collaborate, with a view to create a new piece of theatre, involving artists from both centres, for audiences in each country.
+In August 2015, Scottish artists travelled to Québec, and in December 2015, Québécois artists will come to Scotland to continue to collaborate, with a view to create a new piece of theatre, involving artists from both centres, for audiences in each country.

 Do you find similarities between Scotland and Quebec’s strive for independence?